ExpediaGroup/graphql-kotlin/CONTRIBUTING.md

 ## Add documentation for new or updated functionality

-Please add appropiate javadocs in the source code and ask the maintainers to update the wiki with any relevant information.
+Please add appropriate javadocs in the source code and ask the maintainers to update the wiki with any relevant information.

 ## Merging your contribution